bobalazek/sms-sender/README.md

 **THIS IS ONLY MEANT FOR DEVELOPMENT.
 USE IT WITH CAUTION.
 CARRIER FEES WILL APPLY.
 TO BE SAFE, ONLY EVER USE THIS WITH PREPAID SIM CARDS / PACKAGES!**

+> The idea behind this project was, me having a prepaid SIM card, that I used for testing before.
+> Then I started working on some Two-Factor authentication stuff, which (at least apart of it) was also the SMS confirmation/authorization.
+> So for that reason (& because it was the cheapest option), I quickly wrote this app to assist me with the project.
+> For production projects, you should probably rather use actual SMS services, such as [Twilio](https://www.twilio.com), [plivo](https://www.plivo.com), [smsglobal](http://smsglobal.com), or any other SMS service.

 ## License